What this notice is

 We are required by law to maintain the privacy of your Protected Health Information, to provide you with this notice describing our privacy practices and legal duties and to inform you of your rights regarding your medical information.

-- Heartland Regional Medical Center including when doing business as Heartland Clinic, Mosaic Life Care and any other associated or related providers or providers under common control.
+- Mosaic Life Care (a DBA of Heartland Regional Medical Center) and any other associated or related providers or providers under common control.

 Appointment reminders: We may provide appointment reminders to you.